May 15, 2022

-There are a few big winners when it comes to FTZ:
+There are a few big winners when it comes to using a Foreign Trade Zone:

 The Federal FTZ program was created to support U.S. manufacturing and to keep jobs on American soil.

-The primary benefits come in the form of import duty and tariff savings.
-Some of the biggest companies in the world utilize the program, such as GM, ExxonMobil, Merck, Intel, Dell, GE and BMW.
+The primary benefits come in the form of import duty and tariff cost savings.
+Some of the biggest companies in the world utilize the Foreign trade zone program.

-The FTZ program offers a variety of benefits that streamline, reduce or eliminate import duties for U.S. importers.
+The Foreign Trade Zone program offers a variety of benefits that streamline, reduce or eliminate import duties for U.S. importers.
 Once a company has gained FTZ authorization, import duty benefits begin depending on specific actions: